History of the United States Marine Corps: Civil War

 Congress only slightly enlarged the Marines due to the priority of the Army; and after filling detachments for the ships of the Navy (which had more than doubled in size by 1862), the Marine Corps was only able to field about one battalion at any given time as a larger force for service ashore.
 Marines from ship's detachments as well as ad-hoc battalions took part in the landing operations necessary to capture bases for blockade duty.
 These were mostly successful, but on 8 September 1863, the Marines tried an amphibious landing to capture Fort Sumter in Charlestown harbor and failed, one of the few failed landings of the Marine Corps.
 Due to a shortage of officers, the Marines of Commander George Preble's naval brigade that fought at the Battle of Honey Hill in 1864 started the battle with First Lieutenant George Stoddard as the battalion commander (normally accorded a lieutenant colonel), the only officer in the battalion (the company commanders and other staff being sergeants).

 On 15 May 1862, the Battle of Drewry's Bluff began as a detachment of ships under Commander John Rodgers (including the USS Monitor and USS Galena) steamed up the James River to test the defenses of Richmond as part of the Peninsula Campaign.
 As the Galena took heavy losses, the unwavering musket and cannon fire of Corporal John F. Mackie would earn him the Medal of Honor on 10 July 1863, the first Marine to be so awarded.

 In January 1865, the Marines took part in the Second Battle of Fort Fisher, tasked with acting as marksmen on the flank of the attack to shoot any Confederate troops that appeared on the ramparts of the fort.
 Even though they were ordered from their firing positions by Admiral Porter's second in command, Porter blamed the Marines for the failure of the naval landing force to take the fort.
 Despite this, the fort was successfully captured; five Marines earned the Medal of Honor during the battle.
-In all, Marines received 17 of the 1522 awards during the Civil War.
+In all, Marines received 17 of the 1,522 awards during the Civil War.
 A total of 148 Marines would die in the war, the most casualties up to that point.

 Confederate Marines

-The Congress of the Confederate States authorized the creation of the Confederate States Marine Corps on 16 March 1861.